Tillered Docs

 FieldTypeRequiredDescription

-source_peerstringYesName of the source peer (must exist in peers list)
+source_peerstringYesName of the source peer (must exist in peers)

-target_peerstringYesName of the target peer (must exist in peers list)
+target_peerstringYesName of the target peer (must exist in peers)

 interfaceobjectNoMACVLAN interface configuration